LogoLogo

 API Endpoint and JSON Parameters

-The BRC-31 protected server will host a POST /submit API endpoint, which accepts JSON request payloads.
-The JSON request body will include a BRC-8 transaction envelope (rawTx, inputs, mapiResponses, proof) and an additional field called topics.
+The protected server will host a POST /submit API endpoint, which accepts JSON request payloads.
+The JSON request body will include a transaction envelope (rawTx, inputs, mapiResponses, proof) and an additional field called topics.
 The transaction envelope facilitates SPV checking, while the topics field denotes which overlay network topics should be notified about the transaction.

 Overlay Network Node Processing Steps